VingeB0/markup-start-template/README.md

 # HTML5 template, Gulp file, Scss, Pug, GulpSpriteSmith and Bower (libs path).

 - gulp - run the template
-- gulp build - project creation
+- gulp build - build project
-- gulp sprite - creating a sprite
+- gulp sprite - build sprite png
-- gulp clear - clearing the cache from images if necessary
+- gulp clear - clearing the cache from images

 ###### To start, you need to install Nodeys from the site https://nodejs.org/en/.
 ###### Then open the terminal (Command line in Windows) and run the following command: npm i gulp -g.